 Whether or not a change is implemented, researchers and advocates for seniors say the way COLAs are calculated is inadequate, causing Social Security to lose its buying power despite the increases.

-The Senior Citizens League, a nonpartisan seniors’ group, says program benefits have lost 33 percent of buying power since 2000.
-Between 2000 and 2019, COLAs increased benefits by 50 percent, according to the league.
-But the costs of goods and services purchased by typical retirees rose by 100.3 percent in that same time.
+The Senior Citizens League, a nonpartisan seniors’ group, says program benefits have lost 40% of their buying power since 2000.
+According to the League, COLAs increased benefits by 64% between 2000 and 2022, but the costs of goods and services rose 130% in that same time.

 Inflation and Senior Purchases

 The League notes that costs are rising sharply, especially for home heating, gas and food items.
 The following are the fastest-growing costs for seniors, measured between March 2021 and March 2022.